Skip to main content

 Fernanda Duarte

 Duarte was awarded $50,000 over two years for “Creative and Critical Making for Sustainable Innovation.”
-She will lead an intercollege, interdisciplinary team of NC State faculty to develop a series of critical and creative technology-making workshops at NC State Libraries in partnership with community members.
+She will lead an intercollege, interdisciplinary team of NC State faculty to develop a series of critical and creative technology-making workshops at NC State University Libraries in partnership with community members.
 The initiative will also include course offerings in design and communication.

-The other team members are professors Kate Greder and Lesley-Ann Noel from the College of Design; English professor Jason Miller; and Justin Haynes from NC State Libraries.
+The other team members are professors Kate Greder and Lesley-Ann Noel from the College of Design; English professor Jason Miller; and Justin Haynes from NC State University Libraries.

 Duarte said the main goal of the project is to elevate experiences for all undergraduates, especially those majoring in the humanities and social sciences and design.
 It will do so, she added, in ways that not only enhance students’ understanding of complex concepts but also cultivate skills essential for success in an increasingly interconnected and rapidly evolving world.